Marso22/healthy-living-mental-health/README.md

 ## Content

 The content for this website was created by
-- Copilot
+- GitHub Copilot
 - On LMS available material
 - ChatGPT providing publicly available information

 ## Media

-Images used in this project were generated using DALL-E, Canva and are used with permission.
+Images used in this project were generated using DALL-E and taken from Canva library with permission.